thedynamiclinker/sudocode/bin/sh.md

 1: That would be absurd.

-0: Why would it be absurd.
+0: Why would it be absurd?

 1: They already exist.